AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/create-new-confluence-user.md

 *We do not currently support external users.
 All users must provide a DXC email for authentication purposes.
 *It might take up to 1 hour before the new account is visible in Confluence.
 *After obtaining your user account in Confluence, you may not see any spaces when logging in.
 After getting your account setup, you can request your space administrator to add you to their space roles.

+If you want to understand our Devcloud Incident and Request Management process https://github.dxc.com/pages/Platform-DXC/devops-framework/standards/service-management/incident-and-request/